GreatApe42069/Doginals_Hash_Canvas_Creator/ReadMe-Hidden_Encoder.md

 ## Prepare JSON File:

--Create a JSON file (encoded_messages.json) containing image paths and corresponding hidden messages.
+-Create a JSON file (((encoded_messages.json))) containing image paths and corresponding hidden messages which "YOU INPUT IN THIS json".
 Ensure the paths are correctly formatted and double-check for any escaping issues.
+***Enter file path and Hidden message inside the ((`encoded_messages.json`)) inside the Main folder not in dist folder , in the Main folder.
+Make sure to use double    \\  if you use  \  in file path input you will get, Error loading JSON file: Invalid \escape: line 3 column 26 (char 33)***

 ## Example: